mosgood3/SourTheBakery/FIREBASE_SETUP.md

         request.resource.data.items is list &&
         request.resource.data.total is number &&
         request.resource.data.status in ['pending', 'confirmed', 'completed', 'cancelled'];
     }

+    // Allow read access to settings for everyone, write for admin only match /settings/{settingId} {
+      allow read: if true;
+      allow write: if request.auth != null &&
+        request.auth.token.email in ['sourthebakeryllc@gmail.com'];
+    }

     // Deny all other access